Canku Ota logo

 pictograph divider

 PaulHello my name is Paul Barry.
 Some of my Dakota friends call me Hnaska Kokipa.
 I am a Minnesota boy through and through.
-I grew up here, went away for a long time, came back home, went away again and , now, I am home again.
+I grew up here, went away for a long time, came back home, went away again. came back home, and , now, I am living in Louisiana.

 I was born more than 60 years ago.
 I joined the U.S. Navy when I was seventeen.
 The Navy trained me as an electronics technician and nuclear reactor operator.
 I served on board Fleet Ballistic Missile submarines.
-Now I write software for computers.
+Now I am retired.

 I like to do a lot of different things.
 I like the comfort and beauty of nature.
 So I enjoy fishing, hiking and camping.
 Winter camping is the best.
 Most of all, I like sharing good times with friends.
 I know that pow wows are a great place to meet and make friends.
 I am very fortunate to sing at a drum with a group of friends, and dancing in the traditional style is also very good too.
 As you can tell, my learning about the traditional ways of native people is very important to me.